kmerckae/panda_safe_hrc_tutorial/source/doc/gazebo_simulation/gazebo_simulation.rst

 	Show video.

-.. note:: In :download:`Dynamic Identification of the Franka Emika Panda Robot with Retrieval of Feasible Parameters Using Penalty-Based Optimization <doc/PandaDynamicIdentification.pdf>`
+.. note:: In :download:`Dynamic Identification of the Franka Emika Panda Robot with Retrieval of Feasible Parameters Using Penalty-Based Optimization <PandaDynamicIdentification.pdf>`
-          and :download:`its supplementary material <doc/PandaDynamicIdentification_SupplementaryMaterial.pdf>`,
+          and :download:`its supplementary material <PandaDynamicIdentification_SupplementaryMaterial.pdf>`,
           the authors identified the dynamic parameters of the Panda robot.
           I implemented them in my code some months ago, check the last version of panda_arm.xacro in panda_description.

 .. _Gazebo_Panda_Control:

-Panda Control
+ROS Control
 -----------------

-.. admonition:: todo

-	Make updated GitHub repository with ROS Noetic on Ubuntu 20.04 and rewrite this part of the tutorial.

 .. |Gazebo_sim_ROS_control| raw:: html